mlanza/ai-literacy/301/05-text-adventures.md

 The AI doesn’t feel the difference.

 It’s still in Zork, driving the storyline.
 Pure text.
 Only now the mailbox isn’t imaginary.
 It’s your email account.
 The credit card isn’t fake.
 It’s yours.
 And if the model hallucinates the wrong dates?
-That trip you didn’t mean to take still gets charged.
+That trip to Thailand still gets charged.

 That’s the disconcerting part.